-Pentagon Contradicts Biden on Al-Qaeda Presence in Afghanistan
+Pentagon Contradicts Joe Biden on al-Qaeda Presence in Afghanistan

-The Pentagon on Friday contradicted President Joe Biden multiple times immediately after the president delivered remarks on the bungled withdrawal from Afghanistan this week.
+The Pentagon contradicted President Joe Biden multiple times Friday, immediately after he delivered remarks on the bungled withdrawal from Afghanistan this week.

 Biden said at a White House press conference that al-Qaeda was “gone” from Afghanistan, only to have the Pentagon dispel that notion less than an hour later.